php-architecture/laravel-modular-monolith/README.md

 1. As a Doctor, I want to be able to view my upcoming **appointments**.

 2. As a Doctor, I want to be able to mark appointments as **completed** or **cancel** them if necessary.
+> Note: we can add "booked" status for the appointment as the default

 **